Meet Henriette O’ Bryan

 support over the last two months."
 Client L

-Please note that Counselling is - at present - an unregulated profession in the UK and it is essential that you check out counsellors’ credentials.
+Counselling is - at present - an unregulated profession in the UK and it is essential that you check out counsellors’ credentials.
 I am an Accredited Member of the National Counselling Society (MNCS).
-I am also on the voluntary register as accredited by the Professional Standards Authority in accordance with The Health and Social Care Act 2012 and Department of Health.
+I am also on the Voluntary Accredited Register as accredited by the Professional Standards Authority in accordance with The Health and Social Care Act 2012 and Department of Health.
+Click the following link to read more about the credentials needed for the voluntary accredited register.

 The accredited register improves counselling and psychotherapy standards.
 It independently approves counsellors who have completed recognised training courses and have adequate insurance cover.
 All my work is carried out in compliance with the National Counselling Society (NCS).